jaybeeuu/react-suspense/post.md

 ```

 which is Synchronous, so when the data is available, we just have it.
-We use `useState` to prompt React when the state of the promise changes and the component needs to rerender.
+We use `useState` to prompt React when the state of the promise changes and the component needs to re-render.

 That works, but it doesn't sit very well.
 All those conditional statements don't play well with the
 [rules of hooks](https://React.dev/warnings/invalid-hook-call-warning)
-for example, and the imperative style feels off when it sits next to the more declarative React API's like `ErrorBoundary`.
+for example, and the imperative style feels off when it sits next to the more declarative React APIs like `ErrorBoundary`.

 It also encourages the fetch-on-render pattern which degrades User Experience.
 When a user takes an action, the UI is whisked away, replaced with a loading spinner, then that too disappears to be replaced with, maybe another loading spinner as the next component down the tree renders, discovers it needs to fetch something and so renders a loading spinner...